haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 For example, if network logs roll over a 24h period, they should be acquired as soon as possible at the debut of the investigation, and then assess if they are required.

 ## Evidence acquisition - Host-based
-From the hosts we usually collect disk and memory artifacts.<br />
+From the hosts we usually collect disk and memory artifacts (_network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter_). <br />
 Disk artifacts include:
 - information about file system metadata (ex. $MFT file on windows)
 - evidence of execution (ex.
 Prefetch files, SRUM)
 - evidence of past file presence (ex.
 USN Journal, Windows Search Index)
 - evidence of network communication (ex.
-BITS Database)
+BITS Database, packet capture)
 - evidence of access (ex. shellbags)
 - browser artifacts (ex. credentials, cookies, browsing history, etc)